 The charts show that Electoral Areas are generally concentrated in sectors such as Agriculture, Forestry, Fishing and Hunting and Manufacturing.
-Reflecting this, the labour force in Electoral Area D is concentrated in the Agriculture, Forestry, Fishing and Hunting and the Manufacturing sectors as well.
-In the case of Manufacturing, the Electoral Area has the second highest proportion of labour force concentration in the entire Regional District, behind only Electoral Area C.
+The labour force in Electoral Area E is concentrated in the Agriculture, Forestry, Fishing and Hunting sector, with comparatively smaller shares in Retail Trade, Manufacturing, and Educational Services.
+In the case of Agriculture, Forestry, Fishing and Hunting, the Electoral Area has the highest proportion of labour force concentration out of all Electoral Areas.